rashu-dev/ecommerce-api/README.md

 - **Prisma**: An ORM (Object-Relational Mapping) tool that simplifies database interactions.
 - **Zod**: A schema validation library used to validate request data and ensure data integrity.
 - **Node.js**: The JavaScript runtime environment that powers the API.
-- **PostgreSQL**: The relational database used to store e-commerce data.
+- **MySQL**: The relational database used to store e-commerce data.

 ## Getting Started